robin7g/pi6502/README.md

 ## Troubleshooting

 I spent time debugging a particular Raspberry Pi 4 that was not working.
 Very weird symptons rather than a `\` prompt it showed `L`, nothing was working right.
 After hours I realised the case *Argon ONE V2* uses GPIO 4 , 22 and 23 for its fan control and unforutunaltey this means this case is not compatible with this project.
-I fixed the issue by removing the csase from the Pi.
+I fixed the issue by removing the case from the Pi.
+This project uses all the GPIOs so there are none spare for other things...